| Nick | Coutsos |

 }

-... you can take it as far as you need to.
+} ... you can take it as far as you need to.

-import { bounce } from 'easing-utils'
+npm install easing-utils import { bounce } from 'easing-utils' What is it?

-s all the way downThe scene graph is a hierarchy of objects
+Object3Ds all the way downThe scene graph is a hierarchy of objects

-objectan object may have zero or more child objects
+Scene objectan object may have zero or more child objects